Your Scottsdale Questions Answered: Desert Heat, Spa Culture, and Saguaro Hikes

 Q: Is there more to Scottsdale than golf and spas?

 Much more.
-Old Town Scottsdale has over 100 art galleries.
+Old Town Scottsdale holds over 100 art galleries.
 The Thursday evening ArtWalk (7-9PM, free) opens galleries with wine and live music.
 The Western Spirit: Scottsdale's Museum of the West ($15) is genuinely excellent.

 SMoCA (Scottsdale Museum of Contemporary Art): $10, free Thursdays.
 Small but excellent rotating exhibits.
 The James Turrell skyspace 'Knight Rise' in the courtyard — a meditative light installation — is worth the visit alone.